Teshidesu/Teshidesu/README.md

 ## 📘 My Current Studies
-I am in my `first year` as a `software development and design at` the National Institute of Professional Technical Training.
+I am in my `first year` pursuing a technical career in `software design and creation at` the National Institute of Professional Technical Training.
 Additionally, I am immersed in my `second-year` at the Cincinnatus Institute, where I study `Software Development` using Blended Learning and Experiential Learning methodologies.
+After completing my `technical degree`, I am excited to apply my skills in the real world.
+Ready to make my mark in the `tech industry!`🛸

 ## 💫 About Me